comunica/website/pages/docs/2_modify/1_getting_started/2_custom_config_app.md

 ```

 <div class="note">
-If you want to learn more about what this config entry mean,
+If you want to learn more about what this entry means,
 read our guide on <a href="/docs/modify/advanced/componentsjs/">Components.js</a>,
 a dependency injection framework that Comunica uses.
 </div>